anttiviljami/wp-pdf-templates/readme.txt

 == Installation ==

 1. Download and activate the plugin.
 2. Installation done!
-You van now navigate to any post or page and append /pdf/ (or &pdf if not using pretty permalinks) to the URL to see a gorgeous PDF version of your post.
+You can now navigate to any post or page on your website and append /pdf/ (or &pdf if not using pretty permalinks) to the URL to view a glorious PDF version of it.

 == Frequently Asked Questions ==